dirkiedai/sk-mt/README.md

 pip3 install -U git+https://github.com/pltrdy/pyrouge
 ```
-You can also refer to Dockerfile provided in `docker`.
+You can also refer to the Dockerfile provided in `docker`.

 ## Instructions
 We use an example to show how to use our codes.
 We have implemented our proposed SK-MT under two frameworks, [fairseq](https://github.com/facebookresearch/fairseq) and [THUMT](https://github.com/THUNLP-MT/THUMT/tree/pytorch).
 The scores we reported in our paper is evaluated based on THUMT framework.